-Jesus died on the cross for our sins, was buried, and resurrected.
-In some of his last words before leaving earth, Jesus commanded us to make disciples and baptize them, so that's exactly what we do.
-By the act of baptism, we’re identifying ourselves with Him.
-Coming out of the water expresses our new life in Christ and our union with Him.
+In Matthew 28:18-20, Jesus commanded us to make disciples and baptize them, so that's exactly what we do.
+By the act of baptism, we’re identifying ourselves with Him and His people.

 What we believe about baptism